IBM/ibm-spectrum-scale-bridge-for-grafana/README.md

 #### Step 3.
 Set up IBM Spectrum Scale Performance Monitoring Bridge

-Download the zip package and unpack it in your favorite directory:
+Download the zip package and unpack it in your favorite directory on the collector node :

 ```shell
 # unzip zimonGrafanaIntf.zip